UMD-CS-STICs/389Ospring18/Week6/HW5_LinkedLists.md

   - Incrementally decreasing credit for worse time and space complexities.

 ## Extra Credit
-Explain floyd's cycle detection algorithm for finding the beginning of a cycle in a linked list.
+Explain Floyd's Cycle Detection Algorithm for finding the beginning of a cycle in a linked list.

 The quality of your writing factors into the amount of extra credit you receive.
-Hand in your work to your graders via Slack as you would regular homework, with the label “Extra Credit Week 5.”
+Hand in your work to your graders via Slack as you would regular homework, with the label “Extra Credit Week 6.”
 Good luck!

 EXTRA CREDIT IS DUE WHEN HOMEWORK IS DUE.
 WE WILL NOT ACCEPT LATE EXTRA CREDITS.